3 rules to measure price elasticity and boost profit margins

 What is price elasticity?

-Price elasticity is a factor of how customers' demand for a given product changes in relation to the product's price.
+Price elasticity is a factor affecting how customers' demand for a given product changes in relation to its price.
 If your product is elastic, it’s sensitive to price changes, whereas if it is inelastic, it’s not sensitive to price changes.

 Demand elasticity is the most well-known form of price elasticity, which means that the higher the product's price, the fewer consumers will buy it.
 Many economists call this type of price elasticity the most “safe” form of predicting consumer behavior.